 The process of estimating future needed roadway capacity starts with evaluating historical traffic volumes for each roadway project.

 This data is available in the Pima Association of Governments (PAG) Transportation Data Management System1.
-Pima County traffic count data collected for recent projects was also used.
+Pima County traffic count data collected for recent projects was also used, and additional data was collected for locations which only had data which was more than three years old or was collected during COVID.
 Further, PAG maintains a transportation model of the regional transportation network that incorporates planned improvements and predicts future traffic volumes, in this case for year 2045 as part of the Regional Mobility and Accessibility Plan (RMAP).